 In 2025, The Underground Center is offering a series of Off-Grid Natural Building Workshops geared toward women, people of color, and queer folks.
 These workshops will be weekend long events that focus on developing basic natural building skills and creating a diverse community of builders with a shared ethic of mutual aid and interconnectedness with the land.
 The workshops are free, but spots are limited.
 Participants must apply.

 We will be offering six workshops throughout 2025 that explore the basics of natural building over the course of a weekend.
 The workshops will take place at Shagbark Farm in Saugerties, NY.
 Each workshop will explore a different set of ideas and skills related to a particular infrastructure project at our farm or in our community.
+The project teams will be limited to 6-8 participants per workshop.
+We hope to increase this number as more people become comfortable facilitating.
 To learn more about the different projects, check out the Workshop Series Timeline below.

 ***Please note that we will be using hand tools exclusively for this workshop series (only the facilitators will utilize power tools).***